LandRegistry/eslint-config/README.md

 ### Running the rules

-Add any or all of the following scripts to your `package.json`, changing directories, extensions and parameters as necessary:
+If you don't have ESLint set up already, you can add any or all of the following scripts to your `package.json`, changing directories, extensions and parameters as necessary:

 ```json
 {